Trey Yesavage: Minor leagues

+Major leagues

 On September 15, 2025, Yesavage was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut against the Tampa Bay Rays the same day, allowing one run on three hits and striking out nine in five innings.
 His performance set a new Blue Jays franchise record for most strikeouts in an MLB debut, breaking Trent Thornton's record of eight set in 2019.
 Yesavage received a no decision in a 2–1 extra-innings victory.
 He earned his first career win on September 27, also versus the Rays.
 On October 5, Yesavage made his MLB postseason debut as the starting pitcher in game 2 of the American League Division Series (ALDS) against the New York Yankees.
 In a widely touted showing described by Blue Jays reporter Keegan Matheson as among the "greatest performances in [Blue Jays] history,” he struck out 11 and did not give up a single hit in his 51/3 innings pitched.
 He broke the Blue Jays' franchise record for most strikeouts in a postseason game, with the previous record at 8 being set by David Price, Juan Guzmán, and Dave Stieb.
 He was also the second-youngest player in MLB history to have 10 or more strikeouts in a postseason game, behind Fernando Valenzuela.
 The Blue Jays went on to win 13–7.

 On October 24, Yesavage started Game 1 of the World Series against the Los Angeles Dodgers, becoming the second-youngest to do so after Ralph Branca in 1947.
 On October 29 in Game 5, Yesavage pitched seven innings, allowing only one earned run and striking out twelve, a World Series record for a rookie.
 His performance in the game brought his strikeout count this postseason to 39, another MLB record for a rookie in a single postseason, surpassing a record held by Michael Wacha.
 He also became the first rookie with multiple 10-strikeout games in a single postseason.

+On March 19, 2026, Yesavage was placed on the injured list to begin the year due to a right shoulder impingement.
+He made 18 starts for Toronto, compiling a 5–5 record and 3.65 ERA with 91 strikeouts across 93 2/3 innings pitched.
+On August 11, it was announced that Yesavage would require surgery to repair a meniscus injury in his left knee.